LIHPC-Computational-Geometry/coupe/tools/README.md

   algorithms specifically, and
 - in the `src/bin` directory, a collection of tools to partition meshes and evaluate mesh partitions:
-    - weight-gen generate a distribution of cell weights for a mesh,
+    - weight-gen generates a distribution of cell weights for a mesh,
     - mesh-part runs a partitioner on a given mesh and weight distribution,
     - part-info displays information about a partition, for a given mesh and weight distribution,